Battle of Qinghe: Aftermath

 Liu Ting arrived at Shanhai Pass, which marked the border between China proper and Liaodong.
 He immediately began training recruits from far off Sichuan, but stressed to the Ming court that he needed more time.

 Ming's Ministry of Revenue raised taxes three-hundredths of a tael per mu to help fund training and supply costs for the Liaodong defense.
 The court also put a bounty of 10,000 taels on Nurhaci's head.

+Location

+The battle took place near the modern town of Qinghechengzheng (清河城镇), shortened either to Qinghecheng or Qinghe, in Benxi Manchu Autonomous County.
+This is not to be confused with modern Qinghe District, Tieling.